solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

    which is used by the relay server to issue certificates for relay agents once initial trust has been established.

 {{% notice note %}}
-The following was tested with OpenSSL 1.1.1h  22 Sep 2020.
+The following was tested with OpenSSL 1.1.1h  (released on 22 Sep 2020)

 Mac users may have LibreSSL installed by default.
 If so, we recommend that you `brew install openssl` and verify that `openssl version` returns an OpenSSL version before you proceed.